As summer approaches and we begin to ponder what we’ll look like in shorts, many will scramble for ways to tone up their legs.

-First things first: it’s normal, and healthy, to have body fat.
-According to the American Council on Exercise (ACE), men of normal weight have an average of 18-24 percent body fat, while women have 25-31 percent.
+First things first: It’s normal, and healthy, to have body fat.
+According to the American Council on Exercise (ACE), men of normal weight have an average of 18 to 24 percent body fat, while women have 25 to 31 percent.
 Body fat is often distributed evenly, but you may have a few “problem areas.”
 This is usually due to your genes.

 Leg fat may be comprised of different types of fat cells: